wp-plugins/generic-stats/readme.txt

 The benefit is that when swapping templates or adding (and removing) stats code, you don't need to edit your theme.

-You also have the option to specify which code will be put above the <body> tag, and which code will be placed BELOW the </body> tag.
+You also have the option to specify which code will be put above the &lt;body&gt; tag, and which code will be placed BELOW the &lt;/body&gt; tag.

 You can also prevent the stats code from being shown to admin users, to prevent the tracking of admin users.